yago-naga/yago3/README.md

 If you run the code yourself, you can define (a) what Wikipedia languages to cover, and (b) which specific [Wikipedia](https://www.wikipedia.org/), [Wikidata](https://www.wikidata.org), and [Wikimedia Commons](https://commons.wikimedia.org) snapshots should be used during the build.

+### Project components

+The following Java projects belong to YAGO
+  * Javatools:  These classes are Java utilities.
+They are shared with other projects.
+  * Basics: These classes are used to represent facts, TSV files, etc.
+  The files in "data" describe the schema of YAGO.
+  * YAGO: This project contains all main YAGO extractors, together with
+    - their data (patterns etc.)
+    - policies that describe the code, architecture, and data format
+    - scripts that run YAGO

 ### Prerequisites

 To run YAGO, you need the following: